cjdbarlow/Part-One/oesophagus.md

                 An external sphincter is formed by the diaphragmatic crura, and exerts a **pinch-cock** action on the oesophagus.
                 * Stomach
                 A fold in the stomach wall just distal to the GOJ creates a **flap valve**, which occludes the GOJ when gastric pressure rises.
+                * Oeosophagus
+                The oesophagus enters the stomach at an oblique angle, limiting retrograde flow.
             * Hormonal
                 * Gastrin, motilin, α-agonism **increase** LoS tone
                 * Progesterone, glucagon, vasoactive intestinal peptide (VIP) **decrease **LoS tone